Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 __Primary Partners__ recieve the following benefits from support:
 - Name and logo on website, vehicle, team apparel, and support vehicles.
-- Team representation @ partner events.
+- Presentation-based updates on team activities + progress.
-- Updates on team activities + progress.
+- Potential connections between partners, or within the university (if appropriate).
 - Social media post/blog post/or similar.

 *Primary partners offering in-kind donations must provide direct engineering support for the integration of your products onto our platform.
 In return, we may agree to provide appropriate, un-biased product feedback for internal use only.*

 __Racing Partners__ recieve the following benefits from support:
 - Name and logo on website, vehicle, team apparel, and support vehicles.
-- Updates on team activities + progress.
+- Email updates on team activities + progress.
 - Social media post/blog post/or similar.

 __Supporting Partners__ recieve the following benefits from support: